-- Staff Directory: Provide a complete staff directory that includes each person's room/office number; for teachers, grades and subjects taught should be included as well.
+- positions in the School and relationships with any management company or charter management organization. - School leader evaluation (or template): Only if updated since most recent Annual Compliance Calendar submission - School Specific Non-Academic Goal Results: Only if updated since most recent Annual Compliance Calendar submission - School staff hiring process: Provide any documentation outlining the process for hiring staff and demonstrating how the school materially complies with applicable state and federal laws, rules, regulations, and provisions of the Charter Contract relating to employment considerations.
+Evidence may include sample job postings and/or offer letters. - Section 504 plan documentation: including the following: parent consent for initial evaluation, evaluation documentation, parent consent for initial placement, Section 504 plans, and evidence of manifestation determination meetings (if applicable) - Staff Directory: Provide a complete staff directory that includes each person's room/office number; for teachers, grades and subjects taught should be included as well.
 In advance of the visit, please make sure that the school's required coordinators are accurate on the OSPI website.
-The directory should also list non-instructional staff, including persons in the School who may not be employees, such as special education contractors or cafeteria and security personnel utilized by the School. - Staff Qualifications: Fill out the Commission-required Staff Qualifications form, detailing each current teacher's certification, teaching area and grade and note the qualifications of contracted personnel to include related service personnel.
+The directory should also list non-instructional staff, including persons in the School who may not be employees, such as special education contractors or cafeteria and security personnel utilized by the School. - Staff Qualifications: If updated since most recent Annual Compliance Calendar submission, fill out the Commission-required Staff Qualifications form, detailing each current teacher's certification, teaching area and grade and note the qualifications of contracted personnel to include related service personnel.
 The template is available in your school's annual compliance reporting template.